-Bits 2:0 - FNUM[10:8]: Frame Number Upper Flag
+• 2-0 - FNUM10:8 - Frame Number Upper Flag

-These bits are read-only and updated by the hardware USB controller.
-These bits contains the 3 MSB of the 11-bits Frame Number information.
-The content of these bits is updated with the last received SOF packet.
-These bits are updated even if a corrupted SOF has been received.
-When a corrupted SOF number is detected, the FNCERR bit of UDMFN is set.
+Set by hardware.
+These bits are the 3 MSB of the 11-bits Frame Number information.
+They are provided in the last received SOF packet.
+FNUM is updated if a corrupted SOF is received.